cytoscape/cytoscape.js-edgehandles/README.md

 ## Description

-This plugin creates handles on nodes that can be dragged to create edges between nodes.
+This extension creates handles on nodes that can be dragged to create edges between nodes.

 ## Dependencies